canjs/can-key-tree/doc/delete.md

 ```

 @param {Array} [keys] An array of keys to specify where to delete
-@return {boolean} If the node was found and the delete was successful
+@return {boolean} If the node was found and the delete was successful.